andrew/ultimate-awesome/README.md

 - [awesome-openclaw-money-maker](https://github.com/blockrunai/awesome-openclaw-money-maker) - 🦞💰 Curated list of ways to make money with OpenClaw - automations, skills, services, and strategies.
 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - A collection of datasets and other resources for legal text processing.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
+- [awesome-flet](https://github.com/flet-dev/awesome-flet) - ⭐ An awesome list that curates the best Flet extensions, libraries, tools, tutorials, articles and more.
 - [awesome-lisp-machine](https://github.com/ghosthamlet/awesome-lisp-machine) - A curated list of awesome Lisp Machine and Lisp Operating System.
 - [awesome-mvs](https://github.com/krahets/awesome-mvs) - A curated list of tutorials, papers, software related to multi-view stereo.
 - [awesome-self-supervised-multimodal-learning](https://github.com/ys-zong/awesome-self-supervised-multimodal-learning) - [T-PAMI] A curated list of self-supervised multimodal learning resources.